-In adults with persistent patellofemoral pain (PFP), (i) describe the prevalence of radiographic features of patellofemoral osteoarthritis (PFOA); (ii) describe the prevalence of magnetic resonance imaging (MRI) PFOA and compare to age- and sex-matched controls; and (iii) explore radiographic and MRI prevalence across age, sex and body mass index (BMI) groups.This cross-sectional study included 84 individuals with PFP ≥3 months duration, and 26 age- and sex-matched controls.
-PFP participants underwent posteroanterior, lateral and skyline radiographs.
-Radiographic OA features were scored using Kellgren & Lawrence (KL) criteria and a radiographic atlas, with KL grade ≥2 defined as OA, and KL 1 as early OA.
-Both groups underwent 3.0 Tesla MRI scans, scored using the MRI Osteoarthritis Knee Score.
-Compartmental prevalence of MRI OA features was based on cartilage lesions, bone marrow lesions (BMLs) and osteophytes.20 (24%) participants with PFP had radiographic PFOA (KL≥2), and 25 (30%) had early PFOA (KL1).
-MRI PFOA was more prevalent in PFP (16-29%) than controls (4-12%), irrespective of how PFOA was defined.
-Within the PFP group, the prevalence of PFOA on radiograph and MRI was greater in those of older age, female sex, or with higher BMI.Radiographic and MRI PFOA features were evident in 20-30% of adults aged 26-50 years with persistent PFP, with greater prevalence observed in those who were older, female, or with higher BMI.
-MRI PFOA was more prevalent in individuals with PFP than pain-free controls, especially when defined as a full-thickness cartilage lesion with BML.
-This article is protected by copyright.
-All rights reserved.
+OBJECTIVE:To describe the prevalence of radiographic features of patellofemoral (PF) osteoarthritis (OA) in adults with persistent PF pain, to describe the prevalence of magnetic resonance imaging (MRI)-defined PF OA and compare it to that in age- and sex-matched controls, and to explore the prevalence of radiographic and MRI-defined PF OA across age, sex, and body mass index (BMI) groups.
+METHODS:This cross-sectional study included 84 individuals with PF pain ≥3 months duration and 26 age- and sex-matched controls.
+In participants with PF pain, posteroanterior, lateral, and skyline radiographs were obtained.
+Radiographic OA features were scored using Kellgren/Lawrence (K/L) criteria and a radiographic atlas, with K/L grade ≥2 defined as OA, and K/L grade 1 as early OA.
+Both groups underwent 3.0 Tesla MRI scans, scored using the MRI Osteoarthritis Knee Score criteria.
+Compartmental prevalence of MRI OA features was based on cartilage lesions, bone marrow lesions (BMLs), and osteophytes.
+RESULTS:Overall, 20 participants (24%) with PF pain had radiographic PF OA (K/L grade ≥2), and 36 participants (43%) had early PF OA (K/L grade 1).
+MRI-defined PF OA was more prevalent in participants with PF pain (16-29%) than in controls (4-12%), irrespective of how PF OA was defined.
+Within the PF pain group, the prevalence of PF OA on radiographs and MRI was greater in participants who were older or female or who had a higher BMI.
+CONCLUSION:Features of radiographic and MRI-defined PF OA were evident in 20-30% of adults ages 26-50 years with persistent PF pain, with greater prevalence observed in those who were older, or female, or who had a higher BMI.
+MRI-defined PF OA was more prevalent in individuals with PF pain than in pain-free controls, especially when defined as a full-thickness cartilage lesion with BML.